-key type explanation glyph number The character index (note that this is an encoding number, not a name). extender number One (1) if this part is repeatable, zero (0) otherwise. start number Maximum overlap at the starting side (in scaled points). end number Maximum overlap at the ending side (in scaled points). advance number Total advance width of this item (can be zero or missing, then the natural size of the glyph for character component is used).
+key type explanation glyph number The character index.
+Note that this is an encoding number, not a name. extender number One (1) if this part is repeatable, zero (0) otherwise. start number The maximum overlap at the starting side (in scaled points). end number The maximum overlap at the ending side (in scaled points). advance number The total advance width of this item.
+It can be zero or missing, then the natural size of the glyph for character component is used.